 Increasing profits should be a primary financial concern for all businesses, including marketing agencies.
-A marketing agency averages a net profit margin somewhere between 6.0% and 12.0%, which means there’s plenty of room for growth.
+According to industry benchmarking data, marketing agency averages a net profit margin somewhere between 6.0% and 12.0%, which means there’s plenty of room for growth.
+For the agencies we work with, generally the bogey is a 15.0% net margin.

 No agency is powerless to overcome poor margins.
 That’s an area where a CPA like me can help.
 Consider several methods that can help lift lagging profit margins.